DIY RV Camper Remodel Journey.

 Everything got covered in material!
 Even the insides of the cabinets!

 See how cutting the material in strips worked so much better for tight spaces?!
+I had to use painters' tape (instead of straight pins) for the door, until the glue dried.

-The picture above shows the closet area where the A/C goes.
-This leaky air conditioner about killed me trying to figure out how to deal with this.. poor original construction I suppose, because AC units leak!
 So I had a metal shop make me a custom tray to go under the AC unit,, to catch the water drippings and ran it into a hose and out the trailer.. like it was supposed to.
 The AC unit now sits on top of this.
 The front hole is for the electrical cord.
 The back part is where the water will go and run into a hose.

 Next, up,, the Camper Kitchen.. this is the before picture!
+Yes, that's factory installed carpeting on the backsplash!

-I took off the doors and filled the holes from the old pulls with this.
+I took off the cabinet doors and filled the holes from the old pulls with this.
 All the cabinets and doors got primed and painted with high gloss white paint.
-I got new silver handles for the cabinets .
+I got new silver handles for the cabinets.
 I spray painted the old hinges with this paint, which I've used on projects for cabinet pulls and it holds up great.
 I used something similar to this, for the kitchen backsplash, because walls move slightly on a small RV while traveling.

-In the picture below, I began playing with the bed cushions to see if they would fit in the bed.
-My color scheme would have red and white, since the Scamp trailer exterior is red & white.
 I already had the black & white zebra, black-out curtains, and sewed them to fit.
 This picture is before the white faux leather went on the walls, and after the cabinets were painted, and I wanted to see my vision.

 I looked on Amazon for thick bench cushions, similar to this and this, which I found to be cheaper than making them myself!